#ENTOPOC

 • Store

 Start your professional development in entomology by becoming a member of one of the professional societies.
 Being a member comes with a lot of advantages, like access to journals at discounted rates, eligibility for in-house grants, opportunities to interact with members, professional development services and much more.
-Whatever your career goal maybe, academia or industry, you will find that being a member of a society helps achieve your goals.
+Whatever your career goal may be, academia or industry, you will find that being a member of a society helps achieve your goals.

 Just fill out a quick and easy form when you are ready to apply.
 You will be notified by email about your membership once your application is processed.